redhatci/ansible-collection-redhatci-ocp/CONTRIBUTING.md

 ### Ready for review

 Your PR is considered ready for review if all the CI checks are green.
 If you don't want a review yet, convert your PR to a Draft.

-### Sign commits

-[Sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) for traceability and delivering software in a secure manner.
-Because of that, don't edit or rebase from the GitHub UI as it will not be signed doing it this way.

 ## Bumping the version